 Surprisingly enough, fiction rose from the economic development of a class that knew how to read and could afford books.
 When given the opportunity to read, this group financed works that we now call fiction.

 What About Spoken Traditions?

-It cannot be argued that there have been stories as long as there has been spoken language.
-How are these stories different, besides the fact they’re an oral tradition instead of written?
+It cannot be argued that there have been stories as long as spoken language.
+How are these stories different, besides being a verbal tradition instead of written?

-It comes back around to the idea that in order for the piece to be considered fiction, both the author and the reader must know the piece isn’t true.
+It comes back to the idea that for the piece to be considered fiction, both the author and the reader must know the piece isn’t true.
 There is an air of historical truth with myths and legends that is implied, whether or not it’s true.

 What is Nonfiction?

 “In nonfiction, you have that limitation, that constraint, of telling the truth.” – Peter Matthiessen

 To put it plainly, nonfiction refers to writing based on actual events and real people.
 With fiction writing or a fiction book, the author can change whatever they like – in a nonfiction book, changing even one detail calls into question the validity of the entire piece.

 With nonfiction, validity is key.
 Real life events, with real people in real places are being relayed to the individual reading the piece.
 Such references in a nonfiction story or non fiction books must be clear and well-researched.
 Even one moment of fabrication makes one question what else in the book is made up.
 There is only one interpretation in a nonfiction work – the truth.

 Examples of Nonfiction Genres